shiba24/birdsong-generation-project/README.md

 ***Birdsong*** is considered to have syntax like human language.
 This is typical song structure of songbirds.
 We can see bout of several song elements (called _syllable_ or _note_).

+You can listen to an example of sparrow's song [here](https://soundcloud.com/shintaro-shiba/javasong).

 (figure)

 And interestingly, ***the song structure is expressed as Markov model***.
 The transition of notes are probablistic.